 I take the opportunity of writing these few lines to you hoping to find you and Margaret in health as we are at present thank God for it.

-Dear son you mentioned to send you account of John Ryan the number of the house where he lives. he lives in Compton place Brunswick Square London.
+Dear son you mentioned to send you account of John Ryan the number of the house where he lives.
+He lives in Compton place Brunswick Square London.
 The cholera still raging here and business is bad.
 There’s no means of reaching to you through the means of idleness and sickness.

-You mention business to be good where you are and thee wages you mentioned the men could not believe it.send me a correct account your next and make a strict enquiry into the wages.
-Your mother has very poor health one day up and another down.all enquiring friends are well
+You mention business to be good where you are and the wages you mentioned the men could not believe it.
+Send me a correct account your next and make a strict enquiry into the wages.
+Your mother has very poor health one day up and another down.
+All enquiring friends are well.

-No more at present from your loving mother
+No more at present from your loving mother.

 (letter courtesy of Jenny Addison)